 On TV shows about the law, the camera shows the arrest.
 Then it skips ahead to the accused being told what they're charged with, but it doesn't often show the process in between.

 This is because police can't bring charges against a suspect.
 Only a prosecutor can charge a person with a crime.

 It may take some time after an arrest before charges are made.
-But how long can they hold you before there is a violation of your rights?

 In most states, prosecutors have up to 72 hours to bring charges.
 But certain states, including California, give prosecutors only 48 hours before they must file charges or release the suspect.

 That time limit applies to how long you can be held without charge, but it doesn't necessarily affect the prosecutor's ability to bring charges later on.

 The prosecutor must file charges within the specified time, but those charges are not written in stone.
 The law only requires that a suspect cannot be held without charge for more than 48 or 72 hours, depending on the state.

 The law doesn't prevent the prosecutor from altering the charges as more evidence becomes available.